-- Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down when the vehicle interior is significantly warmer than the outside temperature, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."
+- Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down when the vehicle interior is significantly warmer than the outside temperature, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out." - During extreme high ambient temperatures when idling stationary for extended periods of time in gear, it is recommended to run the A/C in the MAX A/C position, turn off the rear A/C unit, reduce blower fan speed from the highest setting and put the vehicle's transmission into the P (Park) position to continue to receive cool air from your A/C system.

-For maximum cooling performance in panel () mode:
+For maximum cooling performance in panel (\nearrow) mode: